-For any proper subset $V \subset U$ and any a posteriori proposition $B \in P(V)$ there is a proposition $A \in P(U - V)$ such that A is a reason for B.
+For any proper subset $V \subset U$ and any a posteriori proposition $A \in P(V)$ there is a proposition $B \in P(U - V)$ such that B is a reason for A (relative to β).

 Thus the general coherence principle says that the set of all variables does not fall into independent parts.
 Or in graph-theoretic terms: If one represents the (conditional) dependencies and independencies given by the doxastic state β in a so-called Bayesian network,5 the general principle requires that this network is a connected graph which cannot be separated into unconnected parts.
-Or to be a bit more pom-
+Or to be a bit more pompous: The general principle really affirms something like the unity of science, the unity of our empirical world picture.